LinearTeam/LineLauncherCs/README-EN.md

 Line Launcher（or LMC）is a Minecraft Launcher.
 This repository is its C# version.
 You can find the link on [Official Website](https://line.icecreamteam.win/index-en.html) If you want to see Python version.

 ## Code
-All codes in this repository are developed by [Huangyu](https://github.com/tmdakm)(Not related with YellowFish).
+All codes in this repository are developed by [Huangyu](https://github.com/tmdakm)(Not related with YellowFish which developed another launcher).
 It can launch\download\login Minecraft.
 Uses .Net Framework v4.7.2 & WPF to develop GUI, GUI library is [WPF-UI](https://github.com/lepoco/wpfui).
 When release, it use Costura.Fody to make only one exe file.